 When my chores were done, I used to sit in the shade of the nut tree watching dragons circle over the mountains to the north and wondering what it would be like to fly.
 To visit places beyond the mountains.
 Grandmother watched them too.
 She said that dragons communicated with animals but only very special people.
 I was still young enough to believe her and said, “I wish I was special like that.”
 I can still see her smiling at me and saying, “I think you are, but that would be up to the dragons.”
 For a good while I believed such tittle-tattle, until the other children at school started calling me a dull-headed nimwit.
 I still watched the dragons circle, but overtime I didn’t believe in them the same way.
 Then Grandmother died just as I was coming of age.
 I closed up the house and moved to Prudek.
 There I found work as a prison guard.
 It provided a place to live and a wage.
 I liked the discipline and the work except for the dungeon.
 I hated the dark and the odor smelled like death.

-What are you up to now?
+What do you do now?

+You work with dragons then.
 What can you tell us about your latest adventure?